Spacetrades/SpaceTrades/README.md

 	Implement Flow Router and Flow layouts
 	Make system for cutting out TASKS and sending with @ Make subtle animation on offer count change
+	Only select images you have license to use

+	duplicate system

 ## Formatting:
 	Mongo - Listing.find({ _id: id}); NOT Listing.find({_id:id});